puppeteer/puppeteer/CONTRIBUTING.md

 ## API guidelines

 When authoring new API methods, consider the following:
-- expose as little information as needed.
-When in doubt, don’t expose new information
+- Expose as little information as needed.
+When in doubt, don’t expose new information.
-- methods are used in favor of getters/setters
+- Methods are used in favor of getters/setters.
-  - the only exception is namespaces, e.g. `page.keyboard` and `page.coverage`
+  - The only exception is namespaces, e.g. `page.keyboard` and `page.coverage`
-- all string literals must be small case.
-This includes event names and option values
+- All string literals must be small case.
+This includes event names and option values.
-- avoid adding "sugar" API (API that is trivially implementable in user-space) unless they're **very** demanded
+- Avoid adding "sugar" API (API that is trivially implementable in user-space) unless they're **very** demanded.

 ## Commit Messages